Zenica coal mine

 The Zenica Coal Mine is a brown coal mine located in Zenica, Zenica-Doboj Canton.
 The mine has coal reserves amounting to 961 million tonnes of lignite, one of the largest coal reserves in Europe and the world.
 The mine has an annual production capacity of 0.25 million tonnes of coal.

+As of 2024, the mine is the focus of a World Bank-supported pilot project for closure.
+Workers have faced months of unpaid wages and unpaid health/pension contributions dating back to 2010.